UB-Mannheim/vMaBookShelf/bookshelf-server/csv/print.readme.md

 Sample File:
 ------------------------------
-in csv/sample_print.csv you will find a sample file for printed medias.
+In csv/sample_print.csv you will find a sample file for printed medias.

+If only ebooks are desired in the Virtual Bookshelf, only the headline should be included in this file In csv/sample_print_if_only_ebooks.csv you will find a sample file for this case.